shjeon90/Sensing-Mitutoyo/readme.md

 ## Sensing
 Recording the data from Mitutoyo sensors.
 This project have been implemented to run on `Windows`.
-It automatically search all ports for Mitutoyo so that you don't have to exhaustively set them.
+It automatically searches all ports for Mitutoyo so that you don't have to exhaustively set them.

 ## Installation
 You should first install USB-ITN for serial ports.